 You can view your personal data by logging on to your account via the U3AC website.
 You can ask the U3AC Office to provide you with the details of your personal data on presentation of your membership card.
 If at any point you believe the information we process on you is incorrect you can request to have it corrected or deleted.

 The GDPR provides the following 8 rights for individuals:

-If you wish to raise a complaint about how we have handled your personal data, you can contact the Council Administrator on email@example.com who will investigate the matter.
+If you wish to raise a complaint about how we have handled your personal data, you can contact the U3AC Office in the first instance on email@example.com who will investigate the matter.

 If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can complain to the Information Commissioner’s Office (ICO).